awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The example also uses the CodeDeploy support for blue\-green deployments to Lambda, and the deployment increases the traffic to the new version in 10\-percent increments every minute\.
 As blue\-green deployment can only operate on aliases, not on the function directly, we create an alias for our function, named `Prod`\.

-The alias uses a Lambda version, which is named after the date when the code executed\.
+The alias uses a Lambda version obtained using the function's `currentVersion` property\.
 This ensures that every invocation of the AWS CDK code publishes a new version of the function\.

 If the Lambda function needs any other resources when executing, such as an Amazon S3 bucket, Amazon DynamoDB table, or Amazon API Gateway, declare those resources here\.